In the spring of 2019, Presha watched closely as various experts from around Des Moines evaluated her son Isaiah for Autism.

 “My biggest concerns were for Isaiah’s safety,” said Presha.
 “He has no concept of fear and didn’t have appropriate boundaries with others.
 He was aggressive and prone to running away.
 I also knew that these factors would hold him back from learning at the same level as his peers.
 The world of autism was new to us, and so much felt unknown.
 We were looking for resources anyone could offer that might be of help.”

-Just a few months later, the family found a resource that would change Isaiah’s path in life: the Autism Day Health program at ChildServe.
-As the only program of its kind in Iowa, Autism Day Health offers specialized weekday care designed for children ages 2 – 5 years old who have a diagnosis of autism.
+Just a few months later, the family found a resource that would change Isaiah’s path in life: the Autism Day Program at ChildServe.
+As the only program of its kind in Iowa, the Autism Day Program offers specialized weekday care designed for children ages 2 – 5 years old who have a diagnosis of autism.